aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 Note that both `/usr/locl/opt/php` and `/usr/locl/opt/php@7.3` reference the same installation.

-> Note: The symlinks in the `/usr/local/opt/` directory will not be relevent to this article but in any case I mention them here for your information.
+> Note: The symlinks in the `/usr/local/opt/` directory will not be relevant to this article but in any case I mention them here for your information.

 ## PHP ini and configuration files